TheRacetrack/plugin-remote-kubernetes/README.md

     racetrack plugin install remote-kubernetes-*.zip
     ```

-3. Download `kubectl` client and keep it in the working directory:
+3. Build image of remote Pub gateway, suitable for kubernetes setup.
     ```shell
-    mkdir -p ~/racetrack
-    cd ~/racetrack
-    curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
+    make build-remote-pub
     ```
-    This binary will be mounted to the remote Pub container.
+    This will produce `ghcr.io/theracetrack/plugin-remote-kubernetes/pub-remote:latest` image.
+    Now retag it and push it to the registry that is accessible by your Kubernetes cluster
+    (make sure it can pull from there):
+    ```shell
+    IMAGE=localhost:5000/theracetrack/plugin-remote-kubernetes/pub-remote:latest

+    docker tag ghcr.io/theracetrack/plugin-remote-kubernetes/pub-remote:latest $IMAGE
+	docker push $IMAGE
+    ```

-4. Install Racetrack's PUB gateway on a remote host, which will dispatch the traffic to the local jobs.
+4. Deploy Racetrack's PUB gateway on a remote host, which will dispatch the traffic to the local jobs.
     Generate a strong password that will be used as a token to authorize only the requests coming from the main Racetrack:
     ```shell
     REMOTE_GATEWAY_TOKEN='5tr0nG_PA55VoRD'
-    IMAGE=ghcr.io/theracetrack/racetrack/pub:latest
+    IMAGE=kind-registry:5000/theracetrack/plugin-remote-kubernetes/pub-remote:latest
     NAMESPACE=racetrack

-    cat <<EOF | kubectl apply -f -
+    cat << EOF | kubectl apply -f -
     apiVersion: apps/v1
     kind: Deployment
     metadata: